siyovush-hamidov/AaveV3-UniswapV3-Leveraged-Trading/README.md

 **Important Note:** Private key presented here is from Anvil.

 ## Disclaimer
 This project is created for educational purposes only.
 It is not financial advice or a trading recommendation.
+Do not use the code in production or with real funds.

 ## Contribution
 Any suggestions and improvements are welcome!